What does AED stand for?

+Once.
 Pads must be replaced after each use.
 It is also recommended to have an extra set of pads in case you have multiple events or pads are damaged during the rescue process.

 AED pads have a water-based gel which is critical in maintaining tight adherence to the patient’s chest.
 This gel will lose moisture over time and needs to be replaced.
 Electrode pads have a shelf life of 18 to 60 months, depending on manufacturer and model.

 all devices are different and you should confirm expiration dates on all disposables.
 All devices distributed by AED.US have audible "chirps" that call attention to the device when it needs to be serviced, and all AEDs have visual indicators that show you the status of the AED.

 Each device from AED.US is up to date with the latest software for that device.
 Every five years, the American Heart Association issues their evaluation and possible changes to CPR guidelines.
 The next report from the AHA will be in 2020.
 All future software updates will be available through MyAED.US FREE of charge.

 What is the difference between an AED and a Manual Defibrillator?